RCdeWit/infra/README.md

 # Infra

 Repository containing the infrastructure-as-code (IaC) for my personal stack.
-It uses Terrafrom to provision cloud resources on Digital Ocean, and Pyinfra to configure those resources.
+It uses Terrafrom to provision cloud resources on Hetzner, and Pyinfra to configure those resources.
 Networking is managed through Tailscale.

 What's included?
 - Reverse proxy to NAS